-After presenting the unit, Mr. Ohnmeis discussed with RET participants the Engineering Design Process (EDP) as a process that should be used as students seek an optimal solution for the challenge in the unit.
-This section gave information about the steps of EDP and even contained suggestions on grouping students into teams for these types of projects.
-He ended the presentation section of the session by showing the RET participants pictures and videos of the solutions his students had created for his challenge in the Pythagorean Theorem unit.
+After presenting the unit, Mr. Ohnmeis highlighted the Engineering Design Process (EDP) as a process that should be used as students seek an optimal solution for the challenge.
+This section gave information about the steps of EDP and contained suggestions on grouping students into teams.
+He ended the presentation section of the session by showing the RET participants pictures and videos of the solutions his students had created for his Pythagorean Theorem unit challenge.

-The final section of this session allowed the RET participants to play the role of students in Mr. Ohnmeis 8th grade math class, as they participated in the “hook” for the unit he had presented.
-They were given twenty minutes to build a structure at least eleven inches tall, that could hold as many textbooks as possible, using only three 8.5” x 11” sheets of paper, 1 color poster board, 1 roll of scotch tape, 1 coffee stirrer, and 4 sticks of bubble gum.
-The ten RET participants were broken up into two teams of five to begin building (see Figure 2).
+The final section of this session allowed the RET participants to play the role of Mr. Ohnmeis’s 8th grade math students, , as they participated in the “hook” for the unit he had presented.
+Teachers were given twenty minutes to build a structure at least eleven inches tall, that could hold as many textbooks as possible, using three 8.5” x 11” sheets of paper, 1 color poster board, 1 roll of scotch tape, 1 coffee stirrer, and 4 sticks of bubble gum.
+The ten RET participants were broken up into two teams of five, to begin building (see Figure 2).
 Once both teams had created their structures, the structures were tested in the front of the room by placing textbooks on top of the structures (see Figure 3).
 Both structures were able to hold the weight of nine textbooks.
-When teachers had completed the “hook” there was a final section of time for questions on this unit, CBL, and EDP in general and its implementation in the classroom.
+Once teachers completed the “hook” there was time for questions.